 We can’t deny that our kids’ success is largely shaped by the tools and resources they’re given along the way.
 This doesn’t mean paying top dollar for every piece of software or private tutor out there, but it does mean seeking out opportunities and programs that foster their creativity and innovation.

 Many kids don’t know exactly what they want to do or be when they grow up, and likewise, many aspiring entrepreneurs don’t know exactly what they want their next business to be about.
-Regardless, the freedom, tools, and encouragement to explore those options is what helps kids and teens find their way, and sometimes they find their way right into their first business.
-We created Beta Bowl, not only to help teach and cultivate teen entrepreneurs, but also to give motivated teens a place to put their creativity and innovative thinking skills to good and productive use, with a tangible outcome they can be proud of.
+Regardless, the freedom, tools, and encouragement to explore those options are what helps kids and teens find their way, and sometimes they find their way right into their first business.
+We created Beta Bowl, not only to help teach and cultivate teen entrepreneurs but also to give motivated teens a place to put their creativity and innovative thinking skills to good and productive use, with a tangible outcome they can be proud of.

 Beta Bowl students don’t simply go through the curriculum and build a business that’s a carbon copy of their peers’.
 Each student has a unique journey and comes out with a unique business.
 The most rewarding thing about the Beta Bowl program for students and their parents is to realize just how far their own creativity can take them.
 Some students come into the program with no idea whatsoever, and some are dead-set on the problem they want to solve, but either way, they’re guided on a journey of analyzing, testing, evaluating, and developing their ideas into unique businesses with legitimate marketing strategies, business plans, financial models, and investor pitch decks.